jhnbyrn/951-KLR-PAGES/klr_boost_control_overview.md

 Now it's pretty common for the various terms in a controller like this to have *gain* - that is, a scaling factor that amplifies (or attenuates) a specific term.
 In the textbook PID controller, each term has its own gain.
 In practice, the 944 boost control logic has a fixed gain of 1 for the P and I terms, and a fixed gain of 2 for the trim term, T. Only the D term has variable gain.
 But after the three main terms are combined, a variable final gain factor is applied to all of them together (but not the T term; that gets added afterwards).

-We'll see how all that works in detail later, but for now we can expand our controller expression a little more into this:
+We'll see how all that works in detail later, but for now we can expand our controller expression a little more, into this:

 ```closed loop term = (P + I + D*d_gain) * final_gain + T*2 ```